OpenVoiceOS/ovos-docker/README.md

 ## Requirements

-Docker or Podman is of course required and `docker-compose`/`podman-compose` is a nice to have to simplify the whole process by using the `docker-compose.yml` files.
+Docker or Podman is of course required and `docker compose`/`podman compose` is a nice to have to simplify the whole process by using the `docker-compose.yml` files *(this will be embedded depending your Docker/Podman version)*.

-**PulseAudio is a requirement and has to be up and running on the host to expose a socket and a cookie and to allow the containers to use microphone and speakers.**
+PulseAudio is a requirement and has to be up and running on the host to expose a socket and a cookie and to allow the containers to use microphone and speakers.
 On modern Linux distribution, Pipewire handles the sound stack on the system, make sure PulseAudio support is enabled within PipeWire.

 ## How to build these images